b-rich-dev/Join-Team-Work/README.md

-# join-474 – Kanban Web App
+# Join-Team-Work – Kanban Web App

-Welcome to **join-474**, a modern web-based Kanban app for efficient task management and team collaboration.
+Welcome to **Join-Team-Work**, a modern web-based Kanban app for efficient task management and team collaboration.

 ## 🔍 Project Overview

-**join-474** is a task-oriented project management application inspired by the Kanban principle.
+**Join-Team-Work** is a task-oriented project management application inspired by the Kanban principle.
 Users can create tasks, move them between status columns (e.g., "To Do", "In Progress", "Done"), and collaborate with team members.
 The project was developed as a group exercise and is designed to be user-friendly, responsive, and functional on both desktop and mobile devices.

 ## 💡 Features